alimnastaev/json_api_assessment/README.md

  <br />COMPARE `old data` (was collected yesterday by cron job or when starred repo was saved manually through the first endpoint) against `new data` (collected this morning by cron job).
 If it exists ONLY in `old data`, I need update that record to `unstarred` and timestamp should be updated to `- 1` day.
 I left some logs for the `Cron.run` execution to make it more clear what I mean.

-#### **There is really cool CastParams Plug implementation along with Norm library and the pipechain approach in the controllers to avoid unnecessary `View` usage since it is just a JSON API.
-I believe that way the app having is much more clear and solid API functionality!
-I would love to discuss it during the interview!**

-Thank you so much in advance!